An Efficient On-Policy Deep Learning Framework for Stochastic Optimal Control: Methods

 \subsection{Reformulation with Girsanov theorem}

-The main difficulty we face when solving the SOC problem~\eqref{eq:soc} is that the process $X^u_t$ depends on the control $u$ since this control enters the SDE~\eqref{eq:sde}.
-In particular, vanilla calculation of the gradient of the objective requires to differentiate $X^u_t$: for example, if we parameterize $u=u^\theta$, we need to back-propagate the gradient through the solution of the SDE~\eqref{eq:sde}, which can be very costly.
-Our aim is to avoid this step and design a simulation-free method to compute the gradient of~\eqref{eq:obj}.
+The key challenge in solving the SOC problem~\eqref{eq:obj} is that a vanilla calculation of the objective's gradient requires to differentiate $X^u$ since it depends on the control $u$: this requires costly back-propagation through the solutions of the SDE~\eqref{eq:sde}.
+We propose a method to compute the gradient of~\eqref{eq:obj} that avoids this expensive step and refer to it as a \emph{simulation-free} method.

-To this end, our starting point wil be to use Girsanov theorem to rephrase the problem in a way that render the control $u$ explicit in the objective:
+To this end, we first use the Girsanov theorem to reformulate the problem so that the control $u$ appears explicitly in the objective: \begin{lemma} Given a reference control $v \in \cU$, the objective in~\eqref{eq:obj} can be expressed as